-Here is the opinion in State of Washington v.
+Here are the materials in State of Washington v.
 Shopbell (Wash.
-Super.
-Ct. — Skagit County):
+Ct.
+App. — Div.
+1):

 Michael C. Blumm and Cari Baermann have posted “The Belloni Decision and Its Legacy: United States v.
 Oregon and Its Far-Reaching Effects After a Half-Century” on SSRN.
 It is forthcoming in Environmental Law.

 Fifty years ago, Judge Robert Belloni handed down an historic treaty fishing rights case in Sohappy v.
 Smith, later consolidated into United States v.
 Oregon, which remains among the longest running federal district court cases in history.
 Judge Belloni ruled that the state violated Columbia River tribes’ treaty rights by failing to ensure “a fair share” to tribal harvesters and called upon the state to give separate consideration to the tribal fishery and make it management priority co-equal with its goals for non-treaty commercial and recreational fisheries.
 This result was premised on Belloni’s recognition of the inherent biases in state regulation, despite a lack of facial discrimination.

 The decision was remarkable because only a year before, in Puyallup Tribe v.
 Department of Game, the U.S. Supreme Court seemed to accord considerable deference to state regulation of tribal harvests (which it would soon clarify and circumscribe).
 Instead of deference, the Belloni decision reinstated burdens on state regulation that the Supreme Court had imposed a quarter-century earlier, in Tulee v.
 Washington, but seemed to ignore in its Puyallup decision.
 The directive for separate management was prescient because otherwise, tribal harvests would remain overwhelmed by more numerous and politically powerful commercial and recreational fishers.